- How Does Tech Improve Pet Care?

 This category includes many types of apps to help you take care of your pet – from various reminders to tracking pet location to finding a dog walker or sitter.
 Here are a few examples:

 - Wag is an iOS app for hiring a dog walker.
-This app features options such as booking a walk, leaving a key for dog walker, following the walk in real time on a map, and paying for the walk through the app.
+This app features options such as booking a walk, leaving a key for a dog walker, following a walk in real-time on a map and paying for the walk through the app.

 - One more useful app for dog and cat owners is Whistle (Android, iOS).
 Whistle is a tracker for monitoring your pet’s location using GPS (WiFi and cellular signal options are also available) installed on your pet’s collar.
 Users can set geofenced safe areas, with notifications if your pet leaves the set area.
 This app can be a useful tool for people using the services of dog walkers or sitters who want to check if they are actually doing their jobs.
 It displays the pet’s location on a map and shows the amount of time a pet is physically active.